tofuutils/tofuenv/README.md

 If `shasum` is present in the path, tofuenv will verify the download against OpenTofu published sha256 hash.

-For now keybase and GnuPG tools for PGP signature verification is not supported by OpenTofu.
+For now keybase and GnuPG tools for PGP signature verification are not supported by OpenTofu.
 Verification mechanisms will be added after support is added by OpenTofu.

 #### .opentofu-version